-How To Get What You Really Want Part 4: Thinking It Through
+How To Get What You Really Want Part 3: Last Things First

-On Sunday 21st January at our morning service, we finished our series 'How To Get What You Really Want' with the topic Thinking It Through.
+On Sunday 14th January at our morning service, we continued our series 'How To Get What You Really Want' with the topic Don't Be Deceived.
 In this blog you will find a summary of the talk and then some questions and reflections for you to think through on your own or to discuss in your small group.

 To listen to this, click here.